pzrsa/parsam.io/data/articles/people.md

 ## Forget memorising everything

-After joining, I was being assigned a new technology to learn quite often, which was obviously overwhelming for me as its hard to balance it all.
+After joining, I was assigned a new technology to learn quite often, which was obviously overwhelming for me as it's hard to balance it all.
 But, I noticed how everything I was learning I would forget in a couple of days.
 This is because I wasn't really using it in a real world project, so my brain wasn't too keen on remembering anything.
-But the important thing was that I knew about its presence, so if I came across something that might needed a specific library, I would know it would be a good fit.
+But the important thing was that I knew about its presence, so if I came across something that might need a specific library, I would know it would be a good fit.
 I had no idea how to use it, but like I said before, I know how to search and find answers efficiently which would allow me to.

 That's all for now, but I’ll be looking out for any other things I notice in the coming months that’ll be valuable to share.